nasa/LSDAO/src/ontology/README-editors.md

 ## Editors Version

-Make sure you have an ID range in the [idranges file](lsdao-idranges.owl)
+Make sure you have an ID range in the [idranges file](slso-idranges.owl)

 If you do not have one, get one from the maintainer of this repo.

-The editors version is [lsdao-edit.owl](lsdao-edit.owl)
+The editors version is [slso-edit.owl](slso-edit.owl)

-** DO NOT EDIT lsdao.obo OR lsdao.owl in the top level directory **
+** DO NOT EDIT slso.obo OR slso.owl in the top level directory **

-[../../lsdao.owl](../../lsdao.owl) is the release version
+[../../slso.owl](../../slso.owl) is the release version

 To edit, open the file in Protege.
-First make sure you have the repository cloned, see [the GitHub project](https://github.com//lsdao) for details.
+First make sure you have the repository cloned, see [the GitHub project](https://github.com/nasa/LSDAO) for details.

 You should discuss the git workflow you should use with the maintainer of this repo, who should document it here.
 If you are the maintainer,